-- To enable users to connect to the portal without receiving certificate errors, use a server certificate from a public CA.
+- To enable clients to connect to the portal without receiving certificate errors, use a server certificate from a public CA.

 - Use your enterprise PKI or a public CA to issue a unique client certificate to each GlobalProtect user.

-- Select.DeviceCertificate ManagementCertificate ProfileAdda new certificate profile, and then enter a profileNamesuch asGP-client-cert.
+- Select,DeviceCertificate ManagementCertificate ProfileAddand enter a profileNamesuch asGP-client-cert.

-- Specify where to obtain the username that will be used to authenticate the end user:
+- Specify where to get the username that will be used to authenticate the end user:

 - From user—If you want the end user to supply a username when authenticating to the service specified in the authentication profile, selectNoneas theUsername Field.

 - From certificate—If you want to extract the username from the certificate, selectSubjectas theUsername Field.
-If you use this option, the CN contained in the certificate automatically populates the username field when the user is prompted to log in to the portal/gateway.
-The user is required to log in using that username.
+If you use this option, the CN contained in the certificate will automatically populated the username field when the user is prompted to login to the portal/gateway and the user will be required to log in using that username.